obspy/obspy/misc/docs/source/tutorial/code_snippets/xcorr_detector.rst

 In this example we load 12 hours of data from the start of the 2018 Novy Kostel earthquake swarm in Northwestern Bohemia/Czech Republic near the border to Germany.
 The example stream consists only of Z component data.
+Data are filtered by a highpass.
 Origin time and magnitude of the largest earthquake in this period are extracted from the WEBNET earthquake catalog.
-Data are filtered by a highpass and the template waveforms of this earthquake are selected and plotted.
+The template waveforms of this earthquake are selected and plotted.
-After that, cross correlations are caluclated and other earthquakes in the swarm are detected.
+After that, cross-correlations are calculated and other, similar earthquakes in the swarm are detected.

 .. plot::
     :context: reset